Katlegojack/SmartQ/README.md

 Current limitations:

+- Frontend is still limited.
-- Most testing is still done through Django Admin.
+- Most operational testing is still done through Django Admin and shell.
+- Only notification APIs are currently exposed.
+- Branch and service APIs are planned next.
+- Booking API is not implemented yet.
+- Queue operation APIs are not implemented yet.
-- The full customer-facing booking flow is not complete yet.
+- API pagination is not implemented yet.
-- The employee dashboard is not complete yet.
+- Notification filtering by type is not implemented yet.
-- The waiting-time prediction engine is not complete yet.
+- Mark all notifications as read is not implemented yet.
+- External SMS/email/WhatsApp notifications are not implemented yet.
-- Real-time queue updates are not implemented yet.
+- Real-time WebSocket updates are not implemented yet.
+- Production database setup is not complete yet.
-- Notifications are not implemented yet.
+- Production deployment configuration is not complete yet.
-- The pregnancy field may still appear in Django Admin for all users, even though the frontend should eventually show it only when relevant.
+- Role-based API permissions still need to be expanded.
-- Backend validation for pregnancy status still needs to be improved.
+- Automated test suite still needs to be improved.
-- The project currently uses SQLite for development.

 ---